 Data collated by the National Institute On Alcohol Abuse and Alcoholism in 2015 revealed that over 86.4% of those over the age of 18 admitted they had drunk alcohol at some point.
 Many people start drinking at a young age with or without permission; however, it’s important to understand the criteria for alcoholism as not everyone who drinks alcohol develops a dependency.
 Many people go out drinking sensibly but, there is cause for concern when it comes to peer pressure, social issues or, personal circumstances which may lead to a reliance on alcohol.
 There is no denying the fact that approximately 88,000 people die through alcohol-related causes on an annual basis.

-Alcoholism is the third preventable cause for death in the US, and the early signs of alcoholism must be taken seriously as the following statistics confirm:
+Alcoholism is the third preventable cause for death in the US, and the early signs and symptoms of alcoholism must be taken seriously as the following statistics confirm:

 - 56% of those interviewed reported they had been drinking alcohol within the previous month